Can’t function without caffeine in your system? Join the league.

 7. Anti-Cancer Properties

 Caffeine can reduce the risk of developing cancer.
-It also delays the onset of average cancer.
-Caffeinated coffee reduces the risk of mouth and throat cancer by 50%.
-It may also prevent skin cancer.
+It also delays the onset of common cancer.

 8. Improves Muscle Performance And Stamina

 Research has proven that consuming 140 to 400 mg of caffeine 30 to 60 minutes before exercising can improve both speed and endurance.
-This will make your workout easier.
+What a way to make your workout easier!

 9. Treatment Of Migraine And Headaches